VERIFY BEFORE RELYING

 This works because your job is not to prove toughness on question 17.
 Your job is to collect 75 or more correct answers across the full exam.

-If a question is taking too long, flag it, choose your best temporary answer if the system allows, and move.
+Translate that into one rule: if a question is taking too long, choose your best temporary answer, mark it for review, and move.
 Come back when the clock is less threatening.

 Tip 13: Rotate Question Sources Without Chasing Random Volume